Lemoncode/master-frontend-lemoncode/04-frameworks/15-astro/02-creando-proyecto/readme.md

 npm create astro@latest
 ```

-En la primera pregunta, `Where would you lik to create your new project?`, le decimos damos como nombre de carpeta `ejemplo`.
+En la primera pregunta, `Where would you like to create your new project?`, le damos como nombre de carpeta `ejemplo`.

-`Where would you lik to create your new project?`
+`Where would you like to create your new project?`
 ejemplo

 En cuanto a plantillas, vamos a decirle que partimos de un proyecto desde cero: `Empty Template`.